Me-Momo/f2/docs/en-us/faq.md

 F2 supports three ways to interact with charts:

-1. `getPosition(record)`: Get the position of the canvas according to the record.
+1. `getPosition(record)`: Get the position of the canvas according to the data.
-2. `getRecord(point)`: Get the record information based on the pixel locaiton on the canvas.
+2. `getRecord(point)`: Get the data information based on the pixel locaiton on the canvas.
-3. `getSnapRecords(point)`: Get nearby data based on location on location.
+3. `getSnapRecords(point)`: Get nearby data based on location.

 The difference between `getRecord` and `getSnapRecords` is that the former converts the coordinates of the canvas to the corresponding data regardless of whether there is corresponding data in the user data, and the latter will find the data in the original user data and then return it.

 The common steps to obtain information are as follows:

-1. Get the coordinate of the clicked canvas
+1. Get the canvas coordinate of the clicked point, you can use [F2.Util.getRelativePosition(point, canvas)](../api/util.html#_getRelativePosition) method to convert.

 2. Get the nearby data using `getSnapRecords()`